VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

   <img src="guide-vmcluster-k8s-via-vm-operator-grafana2.png" width="800" alt="grafana dashboards">
 </p>

-## 6. Final thoughts
+## 6. Summary

 * We set up Kubernetes Operator for VictoriaMetrics.
-* We collected metrics from running services and stored them in the VictoriaMetrics database.
+* We collected metrics from all running services and stored them in the VictoriaMetrics database.
-* We configured `dedup.minScrapeInterval` and `replicationFactor: 2` for VictoriaMetrics cluster for high availability purposes.
+* We configured `dedup.minScrapeInterval` and `replicationFactor` for the VictoriaMetrics cluster for high availability purposes.
-* We tested and made sure that metrics are available even if one of `vmstorages` nodes was turned off.
-Please see the relevant [VictoriaMetrics Helm repository](https://docs.victoriametrics.com/guides/k8s-monitoring-via-vm-cluster.html#1-victoriametrics-helm-repository) section in previous guides.